A brief overview of the Child Health Utility 9D (CHU9D)

 - Age range: 7-17 years

-- Mode of completion: self completion (proxy completion also available)
+- Mode of completion: self completion (proxy completion also available for younger children)

 - Recall period: today/last night